project-cemetery/config/README.md

 ## Real world example

-In example app we want use `DotEnvConfiguration` in dev environment and `EnvConfiguraton` in production.
-Just create the simple factory function:
+In example app we want to use `DotEnvConfiguration` in dev environment and `EnvConfiguraton` in production.
+Just create a simple factory function:

 ```js
 import { DotEnvConfiguration, EnvConfiguraton } from '@solid-soda/config'